1. Title: Awards of council terms of reference policy

 a.
 To support the work of College members by recognising individual and practice-based achievements, and their contribution in furthering the aims of the College

 b.
-To administer the nomination and awards process for College awards on behalf of Council
+To administer the nomination and awards process for College awards on behalf of the RACGP Board

 c.
 To promote both professional and community awareness of primary health care issues through acknowledging the work of College members in the field of general practice.

 The aims of the Awards Committee are to administer the nomination and review process for the following College awards:

 - Life Fellowship

 - Honorary Membership

 - Practice of the Year